-i Increasing variety of the types of assets involved in real estate investments
+i Increasing variety in real estate investments

-Over the past year, there has been an increase in the variety of the types of investment assets involved in the market for real estate investments in Japan.
-Some major categories of such varied investment assets are discussed below.
+Over the past few years there has been an increase in the variety of the types of investment assets involved in real estate investments in Japan.
+A rekindling of interest in privately offered J-REITs in recent years has also contributed to an increase in the variety of types of investment instruments.